Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 chunker
 =======

-The following options pertain to the configuration of the chunkers (shards) used by the *VIN™*.
+The following options pertain to the configuration of the chunkers used by the *VIN™*.

 .. csv-table:: Chunker Parameters
     :header: Parameter, Description, Default, Options